 • Step 3: Allow it to ferment for three days at room temperature.

+Step 1: Process the chillies.
 Gently rinse the chillies but don’t scrub them too vigorously.
-Trim the stems and slice the chillies finely.
+Trim the stems and chop or slice the chillies finely.
 I like to use a mandolin, but a sharp knife also works well.

-Remember to wear kitchen gloves when handling chillies – it can leave your hands feeling like they’re on fire for days!
-And yes, I know this from experience.
+Step 2: Calculate the salt weight.
 Weigh your sliced chillies and calculate five percent of the chilli weight.
 This is how much salt you will add.
 For example, if you have 200 grams of sliced chillies, add 10 grams of salt.
 Mix it well.

-Add the mixture to a sterilised glass jar, seal it tightly, and place it in a dark cupboard.
+Step 3: Ferment for three days.
+Add the mixture to a sterilised glass jar, seal it tightly, and keep it away from direct sunlight – a dark cupboard is perfect.
 Check in daily to give the container a gentle turn to distribute the salty liquid evenly.
-My cupboard has a temperature of around 22 °C (72 °F).

 After three days, open the lid carefully.
 It will off-gas slightly with a satisfying hiss and a potent chilli smell.
-You can extend the fermentation time up to 7 days, but you will need to open the jar to off-gas every day to ensure it doesn’t explode.
-For me, three days is the perfect fermentation time for shatta hot sauce.
+You can extend the fermentation time up to 7 days, but you will need to open the jar to off-gas almost every day to ensure it doesn’t explode.

+Step 4: Drain and blitz fermented chillies.
+Drain off the spicy, salty liquid.
+You can use the liquid in soups and stews that need a spicy kick – like this Moroccan red lentil soup.
 Place the chillies in a small food processor or spice grinder and blitz according to your preference.
-I prefer a coarse mix over a fine paste.
+I prefer mine a little chunky – which is the traditional way.
 You can also grind the chillies with a mortar and pestle.

-Add the vinegar and lemon juice, mix to combine, and put the shatta in a sterilised jar.
-Top with the olive oil and store it in the fridge for up to 6 months.
-The oil will firm up and settle at the top, so give it a good stir before using.
+Step 5: Add the vinegar and lemon juice, mix to combine, and put the shatta in a sterilised jar.
+Top with enough olive oil to cover the top and store it in the fridge for up to 6 months.

 Fermentation is an optional step, but it extends the shelf-life of the condiment and creates an interesting balance in the acidic flavours.
 The final fermented sauce contains citric acid, lactic acid and acetic acid!
-But if you want spicy shatta sauce straight away, you can skip the fermentation.

 An unfermented shatta will only keep for one week in the fridge (as opposed to six months when fermented).